Carrying group B Streptococcus (GBS) is perfectly normal and natural whether you are pregnant or not.

 GBS is a normal bacterium which is carried by up to 30% of UK adults, most commonly in the gut, and for up to 25% of women, in the vagina, usually without symptoms or side-effects.

 A positive vaginal or rectal swab result for GBS means a woman is colonised with or carries GBS at the time the swab was taken – not that she is ill.
 (However, GBS found in the urine is usually GBS infection and should be treated at diagnosis with oral antibiotics and the treatment repeated until urine tests come back clear.
 Click here for more information.)

-GBS can occasionally cause infection – although uncommon, this most often occurs in newborn babies and more rarely in adults.
+GBS can occasionally cause infection – although uncommon, this most often occurs in newborn babies, more rarely in adults and even more rarely in children.
 GBS infection is diagnosed when the bacteria are grown from body fluids that are usually sterile, such as blood or spinal fluid.
 These are known as cultures and normally take one to two days to complete.

 When GBS infection occurs in adults, it’s usually (but not always) in those with serious underlying medical conditions which reduce the effectiveness of the immune system; the elderly; and pregnant women.
 Although uncommon, GBS infection in adults displays a whole spectrum of severity, from easily treated to very serious, particularly in non-pregnant adults.